 Illuminate Labs sells a panax ginseng extract supplement which is standardized to the same potency as that in medical studies, and which is third-party tested to ensure purity, potency and label accuracy.
 Interested consumers can check out panax ginseng extract at this link to its product page on our website.

 For consumers who dislike supplements and prefer a drink, we would recommend black coffee as a healthy option for increasing energy.
-Three cups of black coffee would contain around the same caffeine content as Bang Energy without any of the questionable additive ingredients.
+Three cups of black coffee would contain around the same caffeine content as Celsius Heat without any of the questionable additive ingredients.

 Is Celsius Heat Healthy?